Water Softening Articles

 Most water softeners follow a simple but effective process.
 It all begins when your water supply is drawn into the resin tank, where tiny resin beads attract and trap hardness minerals such as calcium and magnesium.
 The result is soft water that doesn’t cause issues such as dry skin and hair, stiff laundry or spotty dishes.

 Over time, the resin beads can lose their effectiveness because they’re essentially “coated” in hardness minerals.
 To address this, your water softener regenerates — a process that uses a brine solution to rinse and refresh the beads.
 There are a variety of moving parts responsible for this, including the water softener brine tank, safety float, brine line and more.
-Generally speaking, you only need to worry about ensuring the correct salt level; however, it’s helpful to have a working understanding of the other components so you can communicate issues to your water treatment expert.
+Generally, you only need to worry about ensuring the correct salt level; however, it’s helpful to have a working understanding of the other components so you can communicate issues to your water treatment expert.

 Note that softeners regenerate at different intervals depending on the system and design.
 Some start the process after a certain period of time or after a certain amount of water has flowed through the system; others have built-in smart features that decide when to regenerate for maximum efficiency.
 You’ll also have the option to start manual regeneration, which can be helpful if you need to check for issues.